Skip to main content

 Edge cases

-If a product is added to the order, the upsell mechanism is triggered.
+If a product is added to the order, the upsell is triggered.
 If a product is removed from the order, the upsell will not trigger.